 Yes.
 Reflection can take place in a group setting.
 Group reflection provides opportunities to learn from each other, identify common goals and inform your own assessment.

-Part of practice reflection includes getting feedback from peers.
+Part of practice reflection is getting feedback from peers.
 You can get peer feedback from a colleague who is familiar with your recent nursing roles or include feedback from a previous clinical evaluation.

 Yes.
 All components of QA require a learning plan.
 It is your accountability under the Regulated Health Professions Act, 1991 to complete a learning plan every year.
 You can do this however you choose.
-Some nurses use CNO’s Learning Plan template, while other nurses use their employer templates or a notebook to record their plans for the year.
-CNO requires that your learning plan identify two learning goals.
+Some nurses use CNO’s learning plan template, while other nurses use their employer’s template or a notebook to record their plans for the year.
+CNO requires that your learning plan identify at least two learning goals.

-It is okay if your Learning Plan changes.
-As reflective practitioners, nurses reflect on their practice every day, to identify opportunities for continuous improvement and support professional learning and growth.
+It is okay if your learning plan changes.
+Nurses reflect on their practice every day to identify opportunities for continuous improvement and support professional learning and growth.
+If your learning goal or activities change over the year, you can update your learning plan.

 CNO selects a random number of nurses at various times throughout the year to complete QA Assessment.
 More information can be found on our Quality Assurance Assessment webpage.

-Nurses who are selected for QA Assessment will be notified via email.
-It is important for nurses to keep their contact information on the register up to date.
+Nurses who are selected for QA Assessment will be notified by email.
+It is important for nurses to keep their contact information with CNO up to date.
 This can be done any time by logging in to the Maintain Your Membership portal.

 Even if you are not currently working, you can still reflect on your nursing practice experiences to determine your strengths, areas for improvement and learning needs.
 These experiences can include previous formal employment, or student placements if you are a new graduate.